-Eradication efforts of the aggressive, noxious weed will take place in Grays Harbor, Willapa Bay, Hood Canal, Puget Sound, the north and west sides of the Olympic Peninsula and at the mouth of the Columbia River.
+Survey and eradication efforts will take place in multiple areas, including Grays Harbor, Willapa Bay, Hood Canal, Puget Sound, the north and west sides of the Olympic Peninsula and at the mouth of the Columbia River.

-This year, project partners expect to survey more than 80,000 acres of saltwater estuaries and 1,000 miles of shoreline in 12 counties.
-WSDA and its partners will dig out small infestations by hand and treat larger sites with herbicides.
+This year, project partners will survey more than 60,000 acres of saltwater estuaries and 750 miles of shoreline in 12 counties.
+WSDA and its partners dig out small infestations by hand and treat larger sites with herbicides.

-Visit agr.wa.gov/plantsinsects/weeds/Spartina for progress reports on Spartina control efforts.
+Visit agr.wa.gov/plantsinsects/weeds/Spartina to see progress reports on Spartina control efforts.